Culture shock in Ukraine

 All Russians know the saying: “The laugh without reason – is the sign of stupidity” (“Smeh bez prichiny – priznak durachiny”). read more here

-If a random Ukrainian smile at you it’s either really genuine and a sign of welcome or that of pity!
+If a random Ukrainian smiles at you it’s either really genuine and a sign of welcome or that of pity!

 3. Remember to take your hats off

-I remember one of my then colleague in Uni.
-That always wore his hat indoor and the teacher would always ask him to take it off.
+I remember one of my colleagues in Uni who always wore his hat indoors and the teacher would always ask him to take it off.

 4. Christmas Day is celebrated on January 7th

-A friend of mine once jokingly said ‘ maybe their own Jesus was born later ‘ quite laughable
+A friend of mine once jokingly said ‘maybe their Jesus was born later’.
+Quite laughable.

-5. Wedding ring is worn on the right
+5. Wedding rings are worn on the right hand

-it’s only transferred to the left hand when the spouse dies as a sign that she is a widow
+Ukrainians don’t wear their rings on the right hand unlike most parts of the world and it’s only transferred to the left hand when the spouse dies as a sign that he is a widower or she is a widow.

 6. It’s forbidden to give flowers in even numbers

-For celebrations like birthdays, convocation etc your flowers should be in odd numbers!
+So for celebrations like birthdays, convocations, weddings etc your flowers should be in odd numbers!

 7. You can’t refuse a dish

-8. While driving, Ukrainian don’t make use of their seatbelt
+8. While driving, Ukrainians don’t use their seatbelt

 And unlike Nigeria where car honking is considered normal.
-It is quite rare here and you are only being honked at on very rare cases.
+It is quite rare here and you only honk on very rare cases.